-Horse and Dans Trail Loop is a 6.5 mile loop trail located near Corvallis, OR and is rated as moderate.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from June until November.
+Horse and Dans Trail Loop is a 8.2 mile moderately trafficked loop trail located near Corvallis, OR that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is accessible from June until November.
 Dogs and horses are also able to use this trail.

 Great trail right outside of Corvallis, for biking and hiking!

 Great rides on a bike.
 Many ways to access the trails.
 You can enter at the end of 29th Street, at the end off Lester Ave. (riding over Chip Ross Park and then down into the woods)., or from forest roads starting at the Oak Creek Station or Sulfur Spring Road.

 You can bike from anywhere in Corvallis if you want to avoid using a car, if you have a car.

 These are all weather trails very nicely maintained and almost too groomed.
 A lot of the roots and snags and rocks and "hard stuff" have been removed so it's not that difficult a climb.
 As a result, the descent can be very fast.

 Dan's Trail goes from Chip Ross Part to the top of Dimple Hill and is a nice ride for an afternoon.

 Horse Trail Loop is a rigorous loop that starts at the intersection of the road from the backside of Crescent Valley High loop, and Upper Dan's Trail.
 Parts of Horse Trail are forest road with pretty rough crushed rock.
 Parts of Horse Trail are well mannered single track up some sinuous and steep sections.
 Together, these make for a nice long ride over a variety of surfaces.

 Take water and food as you'll want to replenish your energy stores several times along the way.